This guide is based on analysis of 500+ SOC 2 audits, interviews with certified CPA auditors, and current AICPA Trust Services Criteria.

 Can I fail a SOC 2 audit?

 Not exactly.
 Reports are "unqualified" (clean) or "qualified" (with exceptions).
-A qualified report is effectively a fail for sales purposes.
+A qualified report is effectively a fail for sales purposes if the exceptions are material.

 How often do I need to renew SOC 2?